-- 5. Crew members and authorised personnel are not permitted to enter the designated technical inspection impound (Parc Ferme) area until all their machine machines have has entered and come to a stop at which time they must enter in a safe manner.
-Crew members and authorised personnel are to wait for instructions follow any further instructions by the Series Chief Technical Officer or his representative that they may after they enter. - 6.
+- 5. Crew members are not permitted to enter the designated technical inspection impound (Parc Ferme) area until their machine has entered and come to a stop at which time they must enter in a safe manner.
+Crew members and authorised personnel are to follow any further instructions by the Series Chief Technical Officer or his representative after they enter. - 6.
 Competitors who finish in the top three will be instructed by race officials to move directly to Parc Ferme located at the podium for the duration of the presentation.
 Only the rider and two crew members will be permitted in Parc Ferme once access has been granted.
+ASBK Sporting Regulations 2025 - Version 1